anic17/unicode-getch/README.md

 } InputUTF8;
 ```
 - `utf8char` contains the retrieved Unicode character in UTF-8 Big Endian.
 For example, the lowercase Greek theta (θ) is represented as `0xceb8` in UTF-8 encoding.
-- `flags` contains information about pressed keys that are non-printable, which the lowest byte is the [WinAPI virtual key code equivalent](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes).
+- `flags` contains information about pressed keys that are non-printable, where the lowest byte is the [WinAPI virtual key code equivalent](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes).

 The most significant bits are toggled for modifier keys: `0x80000000` for <kbd>Alt</kbd>, `0x40000000` for <kbd>Control</kbd>, and `0x20000000` for <kbd>Shift</kbd>.
 This allows the program to capture both Unicode characters and control keys simultaneously (e.g., <kbd>Alt + A</kbd>).